 - Wireless Network Mode.
-If you have 802.11g and 802.11b devices in your network, then keep the default setting, Mixed.
-If you have only 802.11g devices, select 802.11g.
-If you have only 802.11b devices, select 802.11b.
-If you want to disable wireless networking, select Disabled. - Wireless Network Name (SSID).
+If you have both 802.11g and 802.11b devices in your network, then keep the default setting, Mixed.
+If you have only 802.11g devices, select G-Only.
+If you have only 802.11b devices, select B-Only.
+If you want to disable wireless networking, select Disable. - Wireless Network Name (SSID).
 Enter the name for your wireless network into the field.
 The SSID is the network name shared among all devices in a wireless network.
 It must be identical for all devices in the wireless network.
 It is case-sensitive and must not exceed 32 alphanumeric characters, which may be any keyboard character.
 Linksys recommends that you change the default SSID (linksys) to a unique name of your choice. - Wireless Channel.
 Select the appropriate channel from the list provided to correspond with your network settings.
 All devices in your wireless network must use the same channel in order to function correctly.
-Wireless computers or clients will automatically detect the wireless channel of the Gateway. - Wireless SSID Broadcast.
-When wireless computers or clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Gateway.
+Wireless clients (computers and other devices that can use a wireless network) will automatically detect the wireless channel of the Gateway. - Wireless SSID Broadcast.
+The Gateway normally broadcasts its SSID periodically so wireless clients in the area can more easily detect the network and associate with it.
 To broadcast the Gateway's SSID, keep the default setting, Enable.
 If you do not want to broadcast the Gateway's SSID, then select Disable.